sf105/sttp-book/_chapters/model-based-testing.md

 toc: true
 ---

-In model based testing a model is used to derive tests for a piece of software.
+In model based testing, we use models of the system to derive tests.
-Model based testing gives another way of looking at the program when deriving tests.
-This allows us to come up with a better test suite and therefore with that we can test our software better.

-In this chapter we briefly show what a model is, then we will go over some of the models used in software testing.
+In this chapter we briefly show what a model is (or can be), and go over some of the models used in software testing.
 The two models covered in this chapter are decision tables and state machines.

-## Model
+## Models

-In software testing a model is a simpler way of describing the program under test.
+In software testing, a model is a simpler way of describing the program under test.
-However, a model holds some of the attributes of the program that the model was made of.
+A model holds some of the attributes of the program that the model was made of.
-Because the model preserves some of the original attributes it can be used to perform analysis on the program.
+Given that the model preserves some of the original attributes of the system under test, it can be used to analyse and test the system.
-With software testing the model generally preserves the behavior of the software.
-The behavior of the software is what we test after all.

-If we want to analyze the program, why use models at all?
-From source code or system requirements it can be hard to see what a program is supposed to do.
-Therefore, by creating a model we make it easier to view how a program operates or should operate.
-This way, with models, we can systematically analyze the program that we want to test.

-[//]: Add an example of a software model

-Models can be made in two ways; from requirements and from code.
-Models from requirements are used to create tests that exercise the required behavior.
-Additionally, they can be used to structure the requirements of the software in a better way.
-The developers can use the tests to verify that the program does what it is supposed to do.

-The models from code are used to create tests that exercise the implemented behavior.
-Developers use these models to derive test cases that exercise the aspects of the code base that are reflected in the model.
-This means that such tests do not test the whole behavior of the system, just the behavior that is preserved in the model.
+Why should we use models at all?
+A model gives us a structured way to understand how the program operates (or should operate).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5yuFf4-4JnE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Decision Tables